isabelcabezasm/designpatterns/strategy/readme-ducks.md

 ![Abstract class Duck and one child class: mallard duck  ](img/duckclass.png)

-You have the code already implemented in this folder "strategy".
+You have the code already implemented in this folder "strategy/Duck".
 Also you can see how to use ``MallardDuck`` class</code> in the ``Program.cs`` file:

 ```